ThePythoneers/Team-Finder-Backend/README.md

 Please refer to the individual directories for more specific instructions.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the APACHE license.
 See [LICENSE](LICENSE) for more details.